Ava is not designed to resolve fertility issues.

 If you have a diagnosed medical condition that is making it difficult for you to get pregnant, Ava will not fix this.

-However, if timing is the issue that's been making it challenge to conceive, Ava can definitely help.
-Ava works best for cycles that are between 24 – 35 days (though we are working on updates to improve the accuracy for longer cycles).
+However, if timing is the issue that's been making it challenge to conceive, Ava can definitely help for cycles that are between 24 – 35 days.

-If your cycles are irregular but still fall within the 24 – 35 day range, Ava could still work for you.
+If your cycles are irregular but still fall within the 24 – 35 day range, Ava might still work for you.